lumeland/lume.land/tutorial/step-6.md

 [Deno extension installed](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno).

-After complete all steps, Lume will create the `_config.ts` (or `_config.js` if you choose Javascript) file in your project folder.
+After complete all steps, Lume will create the `_config.ts` (or `_config.js` if you choose JavaScript) file in your project folder.
 Depending on your choices, the content can vary, but with the default options it should looks like this:

 <lume-code>